 The second reason was that the Via de la Plata crossed a part of Spain I had zero familiarity with, and I wanted to explore it.
 I wanted to discover more of Andalucía (I had only been to Sevilla once), walk through the remote areas of Extremadura, and stop in the beautiful cities of Mérida, Salamanca, and Cáceres.

 Lastly, I was looking for a physical challenge, and this looked like one.
-With 1007 kilometers (the official length) and long stages through off-the-beaten-track areas, the Via de la Plata looked like the type of adventure I was seeking.
+With 1007 kilometers (the official length) and long stages through off-the-beaten-track areas, the Via de la Plata looked like the adventure I was seeking.

 Before getting into the practical stuff, let me tell you that while a lot of the information I provide is objective, there’s a lot of my experience in these words.
 Other people or guides may tell you different things, though I doubt they would differ radically.
 So take this as one source of information for your Camino and look into others too.
 I will list a few resources at the end.